hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/where-they-live.markdown

 ---
 layout: shared/narrow
 published: false
-title: "The Players"
+title: "Where does the code live?"
-description: "A basic service worker implementation has two types of players."
+description: "A basic service worker implementation requires code in two places."
 published_on: 2015-10-01
 updated_on: 2015-10-01
 order: 3